 b.
-2010 Individual Performance.
-The Committee also focused on the 2010 individual performance of our named executive officers.
-Mr. A. Coppola advised the Committee with respect to the performance of the other executives.
-The Committee also discussed with Mr. A. Coppola his 2010 performance.
-As part of this process, the Committee reviewed the general goal statements prepared by each such executive for 2010 and beyond, as well as Mr. A. Coppola's evaluation of the progress made regarding their respective goals.
-In determining the level of individual performance, the Committee did not pre-establish any specific performance criteria to determine the individual performance level of the executive but instead subjectively weighed with Mr. A. Coppola the accomplishments and progress of each individual.
+2011 Individual Performance.
+The Committee also focused on the 2011 individual performance of our named executive officers, with Mr. A. Coppola advising the Committee with respect to the performance of the other executives.
+As part of this process, the Committee reviewed the goal statements prepared by each such executive for 2011 and beyond, and discussed with Mr. A. Coppola his evaluation of the progress made regarding their respective goals.

 After this review and based on Mr. A. Coppola's recommendation, it was the Committee's view that Messrs.
-E. Coppola, O'Hern and Bayer all had quality 2010 performances based on the role each executive played in achieving our 2010 corporate accomplishments as described above.
-The Committee noted the leadership of Mr. E. Coppola, especially in the execution of our 2010 equity offering.
-His knowledge of the capital markets as well as his significant relationships with our investor community were critical to the success of our equity offering.
-The Committee also highlighted Mr. O'Hern's success in strengthening our balance sheet, including completing our equity offering and financing transactions as well as enhancing our investor relations and Mr. Bayer's important accomplishments with respect to the structure and negotiations of our various transactions and our ongoing legal and litigation matters.
-Based on this overall review of corporate and individual performance and Mr. A. Coppola's recommendation, the Committee approved a bonus for each of the above-named senior executive officers as indicated below.
+E. Coppola, O'Hern and Bayer all had quality 2011 performances based on the role each executive played in achieving our 2011 corporate accomplishments as well as meeting their key goals.
+The Committee noted the leadership of Mr. E. Coppola regarding our strategic acquisitions, including our entry into the fashion outlet business.
+His knowledge of the real estate markets as well as his significant relationships with our partners and real estate owners were critical to the success of our acquisitions.
+The Committee also highlighted Mr. O'Hern's success in strengthening our balance sheet, including obtaining our new line of credit and completing financing transactions as well as enhancing our investor relations function.
+With respect to Mr. Bayer, the Committee noted his important accomplishments with respect to the structure and negotiations of our various acquisitions and joint ventures and our ongoing legal and litigation matters.
+Based on the overall review of corporate and individual performance and Mr. A. Coppola's recommendation, the Committee approved a bonus for each of these senior executive officers as indicated below.